-ECG140 Echocardiography Seminar 4 quarter credits 40 clock hours Prerequisites: ECG131 Delivery Method: Blended This lecture is designed to provide an overall review o f the course material taugh t in the Diagnostic Medical Sonography - Echocardiography program.
-Professional organizations, cert ifications, licensure, continual l education requirements, career paths, and the accreditation process will be presented.
-Qualified stude ents will complete required pa aperwork to register for the CCI exam or the ARDMS exam.
-Students should anticipate 20 hours of outsid e preparation for this class.
+ECG140 Echocardiography Seminar

+Prerequisites: ECG131 Delivery Method: Blended

+This lecture is designed to provide an overall review of the course material taught in the Diagnostic Medical Sonography - Echocardiography program.
+Professional organizations, certifications, licensure, continual education requirements, career paths, and the accreditation process will be presented.
+Qualified students will complete required paperwork to register for the CCI exam or the ARDMS exam.
+Students should anticipate 20 hours of outside preparation for this class.

+ECG141 Echocardiography Clinical IV

+Prerequisites: ECG131 Delivery Method: Residential

-ECG141 Echocardiography Clinical IV11 quarter credits330 clock hoursPrerequisites: ECG131Delivery Method: ResidentialThese sessions involve rotations in a hospital or imaging center under the supervision of a Registered Sonographer.
+These sessions involve rotations in a hospital or imaging center under the supervision of a Registered Sonographer.
 These off-site campus courses are to build upon the student's knowledge received from the didactic and lab courses.
-During the clinical rotations, students will be able to observe and perform, if authorized by the sonographer, ultrasounds and specialized procedures as well as involving echocardiogram along with cardiac procedures that do not utilize ultrasound.
-They will have the opportunity to practice a techniques or new skills learned from the clinical setting.
-Students should anticipate 20 hours of outside preparation for this class.
+During the clinical rotations, students will be able to observe and perform, if authorized by the sonographer, ultrasounds and specialized procedures as well as moving and positioning patients.